Abstract

 The data-access pipeline, and why prediction is necessary

-Measured childhood blood-lead is held by states, and access is wildly uneven.
-That unevenness is the practical reason a prediction map matters: it brings the same neighborhood-level warning to every state, including the many that publish no usable blood data at all.
+Measured childhood blood-lead is held by states, and access varies sharply from one to the next.
+That is the practical reason a prediction map is useful: it brings the same neighborhood-level warning to every state, including the many that publish no usable blood data at all.

 Where measured data exists in machine-readable form, we ingest it automatically: